 This list defines terms and abbreviations, including acronyms, used in this billing guide.
-Refer to Chapter 182-500 WAC for a complete list of definitions for Washington Apple Health.
+Refer to chapter 182-500 WAC for a complete list of definitions for Washington Apple Health.

-Authorization - Washington State Health Care Authority's (the agency's) official approval for action taken for, or on behalf of, an eligible Washington Apple Health client.
+Authorization - Washington State Health Care Authority's (HCA's) official approval for action taken for, or on behalf of, an eligible Washington Apple Health client.
 This approval is only valid if the client is eligible on the date of service.

-Fee-for-service - The general payment method the agency uses to reimburse providers for covered medical services provided to medical assistance clients when those services are not covered under agency-contracted managed care plans or the Children's Health Insurance Program (CHIP).
+Fee-for-service - The general payment method the Health Care Authority uses to reimburse providers for covered medical services provided to medical assistance clients when those services are not covered under Health Care Authority-contracted managed care plans or the Children's Health Insurance Program (CHIP).

-FIMC "Fully Integrated Managed Care"

-A term used to refer to those designated regions where all Apple Health physical behavioral health benefits are administered by managed care organization.
+FIMC "Fully Integrated Managed Care" - A term used to refer to those designated regions where all Apple Health physical behavioral health benefits are administered by managed care organization.